Bosnian Serb government orders bankruptcy at alumina plant

 "What has been left of Birac is just a big wreckage," the region's Finance Minister Zoran Tegeltija told reporters.

-Birac is a major employer in the Zvornik area but recorded a loss of 5.4 million Bosnian marka (2.8 million euro) in 2012, bringing total losses over an unspecified number of years to 735.3 million marka, according to a financial report it published in February on the Banja Luka Stock Exchange (BLSE).
+Birac is a major employer in the Zvornik area but recorded a loss of 5.4 million Bosnian marka ($3.5 million) in 2012, bringing total losses over an unspecified number of years to 735.3 million marka, according to a financial report it published in February on the Banja Luka Stock Exchange (BLSE).

 On Friday Romanov called an assembly of Birac's shareholders and appointed a new managing board to draft and adopt a new business plan.
 However, he said that he did not oppose the takeover of the loss-making plant by the government.